jamesdordoy/Laravel-Vue-Datatable_Laravel-Package/README.md

 ```

 ## Styling the Datatable
-You can edit the style of the datatable by overriding the classes prop.
+You can edit the style of the Datatable by overriding the `classes` prop.
 A example mixin config can be found be below for Tailwind:

 ![Image description](https://www.jamesdordoy.co.uk/images/projects/tailwind-datatable.png)